 What Is a PLLC?

+One type of legal entity that professionals consider is a professional limited liability company (PLLC).
+A PLLC is a business structure made for licensed professionals in specialized industries such as the medical or legal fields.
 This type of business structure allows professionals like doctors, lawyers, chiropractors, and real estate agents to have limited liability protection against debts, taxes, and judgments against the business.

 We make business formation EASY.
 Learn about our DIY business formation services here.

 - PLLCs are a type of business entity available for professionals.

 - PLLCs and LLCs have different business structures.

 - Members of a PLLC are not personally responsible for the business debts and business taxes of a PLLC or judgments against a PLLC.

 A professional limited liability company (PLLC) is a business entity.
 This entity is designed for professionals like doctors, lawyers, accountants, architects, and therapists.
 These professionals offer services like medical services, legal services, and more.
 This entity type allows entrepreneurs to provide professional services.
 At the same time, they enjoy personal liability protection, like an LLC.
 This means if your PLLC faces legal challenges, your personal assets typically remain safe.